Godfrey22152/Multi-Tier-GitOps-Project/Infra-Setup/README.md

 chmod 700 get_helm.sh
 ./get_helm.sh
 ```

-2. Verify Helm Installation:
+Verify Helm Installation in the `EKS cluster`:

 ```bash
 helm version
 ```
-You should see Helm’s version details if installed correctly.
+You should see Helm’s version details if installed correctly if not installed kindly install it.

 #### Configuring Helm for Amazon EKS
 Helm requires access to the Kubernetes API server to manage resources within your EKS cluster.

 1. Set up RBAC for Helm (Helm 3):

 In Amazon EKS, you may need to set up permissions if your user doesn’t have full cluster access by default.
-Run the following commands to create a ServiceAccount and RoleBinding for Helm:
+Run the following commands to create a `ServiceAccount` and `RoleBinding` for Helm:

 ```bash
 kubectl create serviceaccount helm -n kube-system kubectl create clusterrolebinding helm --clusterrole cluster-admin --serviceaccount=kube-system:helm
 ```

+---
+#### Installation of Monitoring Tools

+##### Installing Prometheus and Alertmanager to the EKS Cluster
+After you configure Helm for your Amazon EKS cluster, you can use it to deploy Prometheus with the following steps.

-2. Add Helm Repository for Prometheus:
+1. Add Helm Repository for Prometheus:

-Add the stable repository (includes Prometheus) to Helm:
+Add the stable repository (includes Prometheus and Alertmanager) to Helm:

 ```bash
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts helm repo update
 ```

-#### Deploying Prometheus to the EKS Cluster
-After you configure Helm for your Amazon EKS cluster, you can use it to deploy Prometheus with the following steps.

-1. Create a Namespace for Prometheus:
+2. Create a Namespace for the Monitoring setup:

 ```bash
 kubectl create namespace monitoring
 ```
-2. Deploy Prometheus.
+3. Install Prometheus:
-Install the prometheus into the monitoring namespace:
+Install the prometheus into the `monitoring` namespace:

 ```bash
 helm upgrade -i prometheus prometheus-community/prometheus \